How Much Do Vet Techs Make? Average Vet Tech Salary in 2025

 Job Outlook and Demand for Vet Techs

-The demand for vet techs is projected to grow faster than average due to the increasing pet population and advancements in veterinary medicine.
+The demand for veterinary technicians is growing due to the increasing pet population and advancements in the field.
 This positive job outlook means that vet techs can anticipate ample career opportunities and room for professional growth.
+According to the U.S. Bureau of Labor Statistics, employment in this field has been projected to grow much faster than average: about 15,400 openings for vet techs have been projected each year until about 2033.

 Challenges and Rewards of Being a Vet Tech